VA Loans

 To use this benefit, you need a Certificate of Eligibility (COE) that confirms your service history meets VA requirements.
 Your lender can often pull this directly from the VA database during the loan process.
 Also, the home must serve as your primary residence, and it must meet VA minimum property requirements.
 A VA-ordered appraisal confirms both the value and the basic condition of the property.

-The VA sets service-based eligibility rules.
-Lenders then add their own credit and income standards on top.
-Reviewing both before you apply helps you move faster when you're ready.
+The VA sets service-based eligibility rules, while lenders add their own credit and income standards (known as “overlays”).
+Understanding both helps you prepare for a smoother application process.

 For a full breakdown of service requirements, the VA eligibility requirements page covers active duty, veteran, Reserve, National Guard, and surviving spouse categories in detail.